bkirman/RandomLeaderSquadron/README.md

 - First I am working with Eagle Leader because it is the one I want to play and I'd rather write a whole web app than shuffle and re-sort all those pilots!
 - Data principle: SO is positive for gains, negative for costs

+## To fix
+- Error handling where there are too few pilots in the pool
+- better button styling
+- bsky link